UQ-RCC/pitschi-docs/faq.md

 >> If the project has an RDM in PPMS, Pitschi will notify client A that he/she has no booking, and thus Pitschi will not capture any data.

 >> If the project has an RDM in PPMS, nothing is changed.

+# How do I create an account in the [Pitschi](pitschi.rcc.uq.edu.au) website ?
+Pitschi does not support manual account creation.

+Instead, it syncs projects from PPMS with valid RDMs to its database.
+So if you want to have an account in the [Pitschi](pitschi.rcc.uq.edu.au) website, make sure you are in a PPMS project with valid RDM.

+# I have an existing project in PPMS with an existing RDM.
+How do I ingest data to Pitschi ?
+The current phase of Pitschi rollout does not support existing projects.
+It means you keep doing what you have been doing.

+We decided to not touch the existing projects to minimise service interruptions.
+Once pitschi is in all the instruments, we will help users ingest existing data into Pitschi.